Skip to main content

 Also for: Stadia, Windows, Xbox One

-The commercial failure of Assassin's Creed: Syndicate caused Ubisoft to let the franchise take a year off.
-And after an abscence hardly anyone took note of, they returned wiser and greedier in 2017 with Assassins Creed: Origins.
-It turned out to be a slap in the face to those who enjoyed the tight city settings of the two previous entries.
+The commercial failure of Assassin's Creed: Syndicate caused Ubisoft to let the franchise simmer for a year.
+And after an abscence hardly anyone took note of, they returned wiser and greedier in 2017 with Assassins Creed: Origins, which turned out to be a slap in the face to those who enjoyed the tight city settings of the two previous entries.

 But riding my horse through the landscape quickly revealed that there's not a lot of fun stuff to do.
 Every settlement offers the same services.
 The denizens are of a scant few different, repeated character models.
 Most undiscovered locations turn out to be enemy encampments.
 Most side characters are so bland that you forget what their assignments were about and just follow the quest markers.
 Unless you can wring some enjoyment out of the limited systemic content, the world isn't much more than a pretty panorama.